Student Research

 The Undergraduate Research Opportunities Program (UROP) provides undergraduate students and faculty members the opportunity to work together on research or creative projects.

-UROP provides assistantships up to $1050 per semester to a student who assists with a faculty member's research or creative project, or who carries out a project of her/his own under the supervision of a faculty member.
-Students may apply for a UROP assistantship for any semester (summer included), and are eligible to apply for a one semester renewal of their assistantship.
+UROP provides assistantships up to $1200 for a first semester to students who assist with a faculty member’s research or creative project, or who carries out a project of her/his own under the supervision of a faculty member.
+Students may apply for a UROP assistantship for any semester (summer included), and are eligible to apply for a one semester renewal up to $600.

 Senior Capstone Design Projects